japan0101/SeniorProject/README.md

 # Senior-project-game

 ## Setting up environment For MLAgent
-You can follow These intruction from the Unity\
+You can follow These instructions from the Unity\
 https://unity-technologies.github.io/ml-agents/Installation/

 or